-ApexSQL Search for MySQL is a free Visual Studio add-in for searching MySQL objects like tables, views, columns, etc. It’s handy for rapidly locating the MySQL object in Server Explorer pane.
+ApexSQL Search for MySQL is a free Visual Studio add-in for searching MySQL and MariaDB objects like tables, views, columns, etc. It’s handy for rapidly locating the MySQL object in Server Explorer pane.
 Search results can be filtered by deselecting some of the available object types, and then exported in one of the available formats (XML, CSV, HTML).

 After the executable installer has been downloaded, run the ApexSQLSearchForMySQL.exe file and the Setup wizard will start.
 The welcome screen will appear.
 Click the Next button to continue: